-If you still do not have full relief, try over-the-counter medications:
+If you still do not have full relief, try over-the-counter medicines:

 Get urgent medical care if:

-Call your doctor if:
+Call your health care provider if:

 You think one of your medicines may be causing heartburn.
-Do NOT change or stop taking your medicine on your own without talking to your doctor first.
+DO NOT change or stop taking your medicine on your own.

 What to Expect at Your Office Visit

-Heartburn is usually easy to diagnose from the symptoms you describe to your doctor.
+Heartburn is easy to diagnose from your symptoms in most cases.
 Sometimes, heartburn can be confused with another stomach problem called dyspepsia.
 If the diagnosis is unclear, you may be sent to a doctor called a gastroenterologist for more testing.

-First, your doctor will do a physical examination and ask questions about your heartburn, such as:
+First, your provider will do a physical exam and ask questions about your heartburn, such as:

-If your symptoms do not get better with home care, your doctor may prescribe medicine to reduce acid.
-These are stronger than over-the-counter medicines.
+If your symptoms do not get better with home care, you may need to take medicine to reduce acid that is stronger than over-the-counter medicines.
 Any sign of bleeding will need more testing and treatment.

 Falk GW, Katzka DA.
 Diseases of the esophagus.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 140.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 140.